 If audio quality is a priority for you, you probably won’t go anywhere near RGB speakers or headphones.
 But that doesn’t mean you can’t enjoy a light-up headphone stand to hold your fancy over-ears.
 A product like the ASUS ROG Throne also has a wireless Qi charging station that could come in handy.

-RGB LED strips can be attached to a few interesting locations to produce a subtle ambient glow.
-You’ve likely already seen examples of this without even realizing.
+You’ve likely already seen examples of desk setups using ambient lighting products without even realizing.
 In the example below, an LED strip attached to the back edge of that desk creates that warm, inviting glow.

 Strategies for Tasteful RGB Lighting